Dr Naomi Spokes

 Experience

-Alongside my private practice, I have over ten years’ experience working with clients across the lifespan in various NHS mental health settings.
+Alongside my private practice, I have over fifteen years’ experience working with clients across the lifespan in various NHS mental health settings.
 This includes Primary Care, Secondary Care Community Mental Health Teams (CMHTs), Child and Adolescent Services (CAMHS), and Psychotherapy Services, offering help for day-to-day issues to more complex psychological problems including anxiety, depression, relationship difficulties, personality disorders, eating disorders, abuse, medically unexplained symptoms, and pre and postnatal depression and anxiety.

 I am also experienced in offering clinical supervision and reflective practice to final year Clinical and Counselling Psychologists in Training, and have provided regular psychological consultation to GPs to consider how best to support their patients’ mental health needs.